dec0dedd/dash-actions-tutorial/README.md

 ## 1. Set up a Github Repository

 Set up a public GitHub repository (similar to this one) and add a file `app.py` to store the code for your Dash app.
+In order to deploy your Dash app from Github Actions you need to update your repository's setting: go to `settings -> Pages` and set `Source` to `GitHub Actions` (under `Build and deployment`).

 **DISCLAIMER**: Since Github Pages can only store static files, you need to use clientside callbacks.
 In order to turn a callback into a clientside callback, you need to rewrite it with JavaScript (example clientside callback has been put in `app.py`).
 More info on clientside callbacks can be found [here](https://dash.plotly.com/clientside-callbacks).